 Unless specified otherwise by the professor, all course papers must be typewritten and in the proper thesis form.
 For the Regions University School of Human Services the form is specified by the latest edition of The Publication Manual of the American Psychological Association.
-For the Regions University College of Business and Leadership, the College of General Studies, and the University Turner School of Theology, the form is specified by the latest edition of The Chicago Manual of Style.
+For the Regions University College of Business and Leadership, the College of General Studies, and the University Turner School of Theology, the form is specified by the latest edition of Style.